PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Introduction

-In this context, \textbf{we propose PolyConf, the first tailored method for polymer conformation generation}, overcoming the above challenges.
-As illustrated in Figure~\ref{fig: Overview}, we design PolyConf as a hierarchical generative framework with a two-phase generating process.
-In the first phase, we leverage the state-of-the-art autoregressive generation paradigm proposed recently~\cite{li2024autoregressive}, which integrates a masked autoregressive model (MAR) with a diffusion procedure to generate repeating unit conformations in random order.
-Specifically, the partial output of the masked autoregressive model, which corresponds to masked repeating units, is used as the condition of the diffusion procedure designed for repeating unit conformation during training, thus effectively integrating the abilities of autoregressive modeling and diffusion processes to capture the dependencies within repeating unit conformations.
-In the second phase, building directly on the output of the MAR encoder from the previous stage, we employ an SO(3) diffusion model tailored for repeating unit orientation transformation.\footnote{Since repeating units in polymers are defined by their monomers, the bonding atoms between adjacent units are naturally overlapping.
-Therefore, we only need to train an SO(3) diffusion model to generate rotations, as the translations can be directly derived from the 3D coordinates of overlapping atoms.} This diffusion model generates the required orientation transformations, facilitating the assembly of repeating unit conformations into the complete polymer conformation.
+In this context, \textbf{we propose PolyConf, the first tailored method for polymer conformation generation}, to overcome the above challenges.
+As shown in Figure~\ref{fig: Overview}, we design our PolyConf as a hierarchical generative framework with a two-phase generating process.
+In the first phase, we leverage the state-of-the-art autoregressive generation paradigm proposed recently~\cite{li2024autoregressive}, which integrates a masked autoregressive model (MAR) with a diffusion procedure~\cite{ho2020denoising}, to generate repeating unit conformations in random order.
+Specifically, the partial output of the masked autoregressive model, which corresponds to masked repeating units, is used as the condition of the diffusion procedure designed for repeating unit conformation, thus effectively integrating the abilities of autoregressive modeling and diffusion processes to capture the dependencies within repeating unit conformations.
+In the second phase, building directly on the output of the MAR encoder, we employ an SO(3) diffusion model~\footnote{Since the corresponding repeating units in the polymer are defined by their monomers, the bonding atoms between adjacent repeating units are naturally overlapping (as illustrated in Figure~\ref{fig: Concept}).
+Therefore, we only need to train an SO(3) diffusion model to generate rotations, as translations can be directly derived from the 3D coordinates of those overlapping atoms.} designed for repeating unit orientation transformation to generate the required orientation transformations, thus facilitating the assembly of repeating unit conformations into the complete polymer conformation.

 Besides designing PolyConf, \textbf{we devote considerable time and resources to developing PolyBench, the first benchmark for polymer conformation generation,} to address the scarcity of polymer conformation datasets.
-PolyBench comprises a high-quality polymer conformation dataset obtained through molecular dynamics simulations and establishes standardized evaluation protocols.
-Meanwhile, extensive experiments on PolyBench further demonstrate that our PolyConf significantly outperforms existing conformation generation methods, achieving state-of-the-art performance.
+PolyBench comprises a high-quality polymer conformation dataset obtained through molecular dynamics simulations~\cite{afzal2020high} and establishes standardized evaluation protocols.
+Extensive and comprehensive experiments on PolyBench consistently demonstrate that our PolyConf significantly outperforms existing conformation generation methods and achieves state-of-the-art performance, thus facilitating advancements in polymer modeling and simulation.